Research

 £5.77M Daily Hotel Cost

-The National Audit Office confirmed the Home Office is spending an average of £5.77 million per day on asylum hotel accommodation.
-That's £2.1 billion per year on hotels alone — while 64,426 people wait for a decision on their claim.
+The National Audit Office confirmed the Home Office was spending an average of £5.77 million per day on asylum hotel accommodation (2024/25 average).
+That's £2.1 billion per year on hotels alone - while 64,426 people wait for a decision on their claim.

 NAO Report →